 ORANGE CRUSH T-SHIRT WITH DIALOG PANEL TESTS.
 7/11, MIAMI UNTITLED ART FAIR, AUTUMN 2022

-"It's interesting to consider the ideas of context-as-subject in relation to object-oriented ontology.
-The formulaic protocols for gallery-market objects and the display of their eager efforts are storied cultural expressions within the contemporary ramble of media consciousness.
-Within the stew of everything, the formulas have their own drama."
+"It's interesting to consider the idea of the context as the subject in relation to object-oriented ontology or the idea of cultural merchandise desperate to demonstrate its detachment from the squabble of counter accusation.
+The formulas and protocols for gallery-market objects and the display of their eager efforts are now storied cultural expressions within the contemporary ramble of media wariness.
+Within the stew of everything, the formulas for target reception have their own elaborate and engaging dramas.”

 SPLINTER GROUP, The Long And Short Of It